GandhiCloudLab/waiops320/topology-api/readme.md

 Note: API service is not officially supported for production.

-The article is based on the the following.
-- RedHat OpenShift 4.8 on IBM Cloud (ROKS)
-- IBM Cloud Pak for Watson AIOps 3.2.0
+The following topics are discussed here.

+1. Enabling Toplogy Manager API Route
+2. Retrieve Topology Manager API access details
+3. Swagger UI
+4. Creating Topology for BookInfo App

-## 1. Enabling Toplogy Manager API Route
+## 1. Enabling Topology Manager API Route

 1. Open the web console of the OCP Cluster where WAIOps AIMgr is installed.